CapReg/capitalregiongames/src/chess/finnchess.md

 ### Game Play

 Lightly Competitive.
-These tournaments use clocks and recording moves is suggested.
+These tournaments use clocks and record moves.